 have written and made available to the public.

 The Fellowship sponsors many groups and activities, mostly in the East Bay region of the San Francisco Bay Area, though some events may take place in the Sacramento area, South Bay, or Lake County, California.
 These include circles, classes, study groups, regular worship and special events.
 Some meetings are open while others are by invitation only.
 The best way to get involved is to meet us at one of our open events.

-The Fellowship publishes a newsletter which appears in February, April, July, and October, after each quarterly Board meeting.
-Information for the newsletter should be sent to editor Debra Willis, PO Box 3384, Fremont CA, 94539-0384.
+The Fellowship publishes a newsletter which appears after each quarterly Board meeting.
+Information for the newsletter should be sent to our contact form.

 To Join Spiral:

 A membership/subscription for one year is $7.00 – $21.00 (sliding scale), sent to PO Box 5701, Berkeley, CA 94705-0701.
 Membership runs from Summer Solstice to Summer Solstice.
 For additional information, contact us.